MrKai77/DynamicNotchKit/README.md

 <img src="media/demo-floating.gif" width="50%"/>

-In fact, `DynamicNotchInfo` was used 3/4 of the examples above :D The first listed intializer, which has `iconView`, can be used to show small indicators such as a circular progress bar.
+In fact, `DynamicNotchInfo` was used 3/4 of the examples above :D

 Anyways, there are more methods available, which I haven't listed here, as this package is still in development.
-In addition, I have added much more detailed documentation to each available public method, so if you are curious, please check there for more usage information!
+I have also added much more detailed documentation to each available public method in the code, so if you are curious, please check there for more usage information!

 ...I'm probably going to improve these docs later :)